João Vilela: Club career

 A youth product of hometown's S.L.
 Benfica, joining at the age of nine, Lisbon-born Vilela was promoted to the main squad for the 2004–05 season, but only appeared in preseason for the club, joining Gil Vicente F.C. on loan in January 2006.
 On 26 March, he scored in a 1–1 home draw against Vitória S.C. in his fifth Primeira Liga game.

-With the Barcelos side now in the second division, the move was made permanent in the summer, and Vilela totalled 81 official appearances in three years, netting 12 times.
+With the Barcelos side now in the Segunda Liga, the move was made permanent in the summer, and Vilela totalled 81 official appearances in three years, netting 12 times.
 In 2009 he signed with another team in that level, C.D.
 Fátima, returning to Gil Vicente the following year and contributing three goals in 25 matches (15 starts) in his second season for a return to the top flight after five years.

 On 25 June 2012, Vilela joined Iran Pro League side Tractor Sazi F.C. on a two-year contract, along with compatriot Anselmo Cardoso.
 In the next transfer window, however, he returned to his previous club due to unpaid wages.

 In early July 2015, after suffering relegation to division two, Vilela left Gil and signed for C.F.
 Os Belenenses.
-Just six months later, he dropped down to the third tier and joined U.D.
+Six months later, he dropped down to the third tier and joined U.D.
 Leiria.

-On 19 July 2016, the 30-year-old Vilela moved abroad again as he agreed to a two-year deal with FC Schaffhausen.
-He scored on his debut five days later, helping to a 1–0 win over FC Wil for the Swiss Challenge League; at his own request, he was released on 26 February 2017.
+On 19 July 2016, the 30-year-old Vilela moved abroad again as he agreed to a two-year deal at FC Schaffhausen.
+He scored on his debut five days later, helping to a 1–0 win over FC Wil in the Swiss Challenge League; at his own request, he was released on 26 February 2017.

+International career

+Vilela won 30 caps for Portugal at youth level.
+He participated in the 2006 Toulon Tournament with the under-20 team, scoring in a 2–0 group-stage victory against the Czech Republic in an eventual third-place finish.